Key electro-hydraulic components used in industrial automation

 Solenoid valve

-Simple, sturdy
+Simple, robust

 Basic sequencing, clamping